fluxninja/aperture/docs/content/reference/blueprints/load-scheduling/average-latency.md

 ## Introduction

-This policy detects traffic overloads and cascading failure build-up by comparing the real-time latency with its exponential moving average.
-A gradient controller calculates a proportional response to limit accepted concurrency.
-The concurrency is reduced by a multiplicative factor when the service is overloaded, and increased by an additive factor while the service is no longer overloaded.
+This policy detects traffic overloads and cascading failure build-up by comparing the real-time latency with a historical average.
+A gradient controller calculates a proportional response to limit the accepted token (or request) rate.
+The token rate is reduced by a multiplicative factor when the service is overloaded, and increased by an additive factor while the service is no longer overloaded.

 At a high level, this policy works as follows:

-- Latency EMA-based overload detection: A Flux Meter is used to gather latency metrics from a [service control point](/concepts/selector.md).
-The latency signal gets fed into an Exponential Moving Average (EMA) component to establish a long-term trend that can be compared to the current latency to detect overloads.
+- Latency trend-based overload detection: A Flux Meter is used to gather latency metrics from a [service control point](/concepts/selector.md).
+The historical latency over a large time window (30 minutes by default) is used to establish a long-term trend that can be compared to the current latency to detect overloads.
-- Gradient Controller: Set point latency and current latency signals are fed to the gradient controller that calculates the proportional response to adjust the accepted concurrency (Control Variable).
+- Gradient Controller: Set point latency and current latency signals are fed to the gradient controller that calculates the proportional response to adjust the accepted token rate (Control Variable).
-- Integral Optimizer: When the service is detected to be in the normal state, an integral optimizer is used to additively increase the concurrency of the service in each execution cycle of the circuit.
-This design allows warming-up a service from an initial inactive state.
-This also protects applications from sudden spikes in traffic, as it sets an upper bound to the concurrency allowed on a service in each execution cycle of the circuit based on the observed incoming concurrency.
+- Integral Optimizer: When the service is detected to be in the normal state, an integral optimizer is used to additively increase the accepted token rate of the service in each execution cycle of the circuit.
+This measured approach prevents accepting all the traffic at once after an overload, which can again lead to an overload.
-- Load Scheduler and Actuator: The Accepted Concurrency at the service is throttled by a
-  [weighted-fair queuing scheduler](/concepts/scheduler/scheduler.md).
-The output of the adjustments to accepted concurrency made by gradient controller and optimizer logic are translated to a load multiplier that is synchronized with Aperture Agents through etcd.
-The load multiplier adjusts (increases or decreases) the token bucket fill rates based on the incoming concurrency observed at each agent.
+- Load Scheduler: The accepted token rate at the service is throttled by a [weighted-fair queuing scheduler](/concepts/scheduler/scheduler.md).
+The output of the adjustments to accepted token rate made by gradient controller and optimizer logic are translated to a load multiplier that is synchronized with Aperture Agents through etcd.
+The load multiplier adjusts (increases or decreases) the token bucket fill rates based on the incoming token rate observed at each agent.

 :::info